emilianoyoung/ai/CONTRIBUTING.md

 There are a few ways you can contribute:

-- Improving an existing topic or collection
+- Improving existing content or collections
-- Curating a new topic or collection
+- Curating new content or collections

-As you write content, check out the [Style Guide](./docs/styleguide.md) to learn what each field means, and how they should be formatted.
-Following the style guide will improve the chances of your contribution being accepted.

 Note: Updates won't immediately appear once we've merged your PR.
-We pull in these changes regularly to GitHub.
+We pull in these changes regularly.

-## Improving an existing topic or collection
+## Improving existing content or collection

-If a topic or collection already exists, it will be listed in its respective directory:
+If a content or collection already exists, it will be listed in its respective directory:

 - [topics/](https://github.com/github/explore/tree/master/topics)
 - [collections/](https://github.com/github/explore/tree/master/collections)